Sugar Free Keto Almond Chocolate Fudge (Marion’s Scottish Tablet): 1.5g carbs per slice.

 Incredibly easy to make and just 15 minutes baking time.
 All you need to do is put a bowl over kitchen scales, add all ingredients directly into it, mix by hand and bake.
 This is a perfect example of keto-baking-made-easy.
 And who doesn’t love uncomplicated, quick, tasty recipes?

 When people tell me they ‘can’t do keto’ they always give me three reasons: 1.
 I can’t give up sugar.
 2. I can’t afford it.
 3. It’s too difficult.
 My answer to all 3: utter nonsense.

 Giving up sugar does NOT mean giving up the sweeteness.
 It just means giving up the poison.
 And why wouldn’t you, when keto sweet treats are some of the best you’ve ever had?
 Ask the munch monster (aka ketohusband).
 The man with the sweetest tooth in the world (I swear he’d win a Guinness Record if one existed) will tell you how happy he is to have keto desserts and/or treats EVERY DAY.
 Sometimes 3 times a day.
 Because with keto, you simply can.

-Keto doesn’t have to be difficult.
+Keto needn’t be difficult.
 There’s a whole big cyber world of keto recipes at anyone’s fingertips.
 It’s all about searching for something that appeals and doesn’t look difficult.
 ALL my recipes are child’s play.
 Some consist of multiple elements and take a bit longer to create than others, but they are still straight forward.

 Sugar Free Keto Almond Chocolate Fudge (Marion’s Scottish Tablet): what’s the name all about?